Death toll in Northern California's huge Carr Fire rises to six

 Breaking News Emails

-Bosekno told reporters that the person, who has not yet been identified, received an evacuation notice that was not followed.
+Shasta County Sheriff Tom Bosenko told reporters that the person did not abide by an evacuation notice.

-Bosenko did not immediately provide additional information, saying more details needed to be confirmed with relatives.

-A firefighter, a dozer operator and three people preparing to evacuate a home were also killed in the blaze, which exploded over the weekend, growing from about 48,000 acres on Friday night to double that on Sunday night, according to the California Department of Forestry and Fire Protection, or Cal Fire.
+A firefighter, a bulldozer operator and three people preparing to evacuate a home have also been killed in the blaze, which exploded over the weekend, growing from about 48,000 acres on Friday night to double that on Sunday, according to the California Department of Forestry and Fire Protection, or Cal Fire.

+Ed Bledsoe ran to the store on Thursday to grab supplies.
+Within an hour, his house, his wife, Melody, 70, and two of their great-grandchildren, James, 5, and Emily, 4, were gone.

+"He lost everything," Donald Kewley, the boyfriend of one of the Bledsoes' granddaughters, told NBC affiliate KCRA of Sacramento.

-Containment had improved from 5 percent to 17 percent by Sunday night, Cal Fire said, but with the fire widespread — charring almost 96,000 acres by Sunday night — that "'extreme' is not even the right adjective to use anymore," said Chris Anthony, a division chief with Cal Fire.
+As for how to describe the fire, "'extreme' is not even the right adjective to use anymore," Chris Anthony, a division chief with Cal Fire, said Sunday.

 "It is just an understatement, because the fire is so explosive now in California," Anthony said.

 The fire has destroyed 874 homes or other structures and threatens 5,000 more near the city of Redding, the seat of Shasta County and an urban center of about 91,000 people.
-Forty thousand residents have evacuated their homes.
+Around 40,000 residents have evacuated their homes.

+On Sunday night, authorities arrested two people on suspicion of looting homes that had been evacuated.

 Sixteen people have been reported missing since the blaze broke out Monday afternoon northwest of Redding, Bosenko said.
 Authorities are still investigating seven of those cases, he said.

-Note: CORRECTION (July 30, 10:17 a.m.): An earlier version of this article misstated the last name of the man who lost his wife and great-grandchildren.
-His name is Ed Bledsoe, not Ed Roberts.